Ugo5738/kgents/README.md

 - **Multi-Agent Support**: Run and coordinate multiple agents concurrently for complex tasks
 - **Natural Language Agent Creation**: Define and configure agents using plain English prompts

+## Architecture

+The platform is built on a microservice architecture, where each service has a distinct responsibility.
+This approach ensures scalability, resilience, and maintainability.

+- **auth_service**: Manages user registration, login, profiles, and API key generation.
+It acts as the central authentication authority.
+- **agent_management_service**: Handles the lifecycle of agents, including creating, updating, and storing their definitions (Langflow JSON).
+- **tool_registry_service**: Manages the registration and storage of custom tools that agents can use.
+- **agent_deployment_service**: Orchestrates the deployment of agent flows into runnable, containerized services.
+- **agent_runtime_service**: The execution environment where deployed agents run.
+- **(Future Services)**: nl_agent_service, observability_service, etc.

 ## Setup Instructions

 ### Prerequisites

 - Docker & Docker Compose
 - Node.js (>=14.x)
-- Python 3.9+
+- Python 3.12+ and Poetry
-- Supabase account (for hosted database and authentication)
+- Supabase CLI and Supabase account (for hosted database and authentication)

 ### Environment Variables